Derivations and Projections on Jordan Triples. An introduction to nonassociative algebra, continuous cohomology, and quantum functional analysis: Algebras

 is a linear mapping $\delta$ which satisfies the product rule

 \end{definition}

 \begin{proposition} Fix a matrix $A$ in $M_n(\CC)$ and define Then $\delta_A$ is a derivation with respect to circle multiplication. \end{proposition}

-The first part of the following theorem of Sinclair\footnote{{\bf Alan M. Sinclair} (retired)} is valid for all semisimple Banach algebras (and continuous Jordan derivations). \begin{theorem}[Sinclair 1970 \cite{Sinclair70}] Every derivation on $M_n(\CC)$ with respect to circle multiplication is also a derivation with respect to matrix multiplication, and is therefore of the form $\delta_A$ for some $A$ in $M_n(\CC)$. \end{theorem}
+The first part of the following theorem of Sinclair is valid for all semisimple Banach algebras (and continuous Jordan derivations). \begin{theorem}[Sinclair 1970 \cite{Sinclair70}] Every derivation on $M_n(\CC)$ with respect to circle multiplication is also a derivation with respect to matrix multiplication, and is therefore of the form $\delta_A$ for some $A$ in $M_n(\CC)$. \end{theorem}

 According to the pioneering work of Jacobson\footnote{{\bf Nathan Jacobson} (1910--1999) Nathan Jacobson was an American mathematician who was recognized as one of the leading algebraists of his generation, and he was also famous for writing more than a dozen standard monographs} the above proposition and theorem need to be modified for the real subalgebra (with respect to circle multiplication) of Hermitian matrices.